notRitter/SpawnerDocs/Guides/index.md

 ---
-title: Guides
+title: Documentation
 nav_order: 2
 has_children: true
 ---

-# Guides
+# Documentation

 Documentation for all systems in the Ritter Ultimate Event Spawner.
-Select a guide from the sidebar.
+Select documentation and guides from the sidebar.